What is Opportunity Employment?

 In business, what matters gets measured.
-In order to be an effective and responsible Opportunity Employer, it is important to establish clear metrics of success for your Opportunity Employment strategies, hold people accountable, and incorporate insights for continuous improvement.
+In order to be an effective and responsible Opportunity Employer, it is important to dig into your talent data.
+Your employees may not all have the same experience at your company.
+By disaggregating your data by race, ethnicity, and gender, establishing metrics of success for your equity and inclusion strategies, and holding people accountable for those metrics you can better ensure success.

 Recruiting & Hiring

-Opportunity Employers go beyond traditional recruiting methods to seek out talent that may otherwise go unnoticed.
-Understanding how your company can effectively connect with Opportunity Talent will help you develop a strong pipeline.
+Opportunity Employers go beyond traditional recruiting methods to actively seek out talent that face barriers to employment and economic opportunities due to systemic factors.
+Understanding how your company can effectively connect with Opportunity Talent will help you develop a strong talent pipeline.

 Many common hiring practices can act as barriers for Opportunity Talent and limit your candidate pool.
-Taking steps to remove bias and focus on skills over credentials in your job postings, applications, and interview processes can help prevent screening out Opportunity Talent who may be right for the job.
+Taking steps to remove bias and focus on skills over credentials in your job postings, applications, and interview processes can help prevent missing out on Opportunity Talent who may be right for the job.

 Retention & Advancement